sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/log-management.rst

 where ``path/to/server.log`` is the main log file and the others are rotated files containing older logs.

-The time based rotation will rotate the file at a specific time or regular time intervals, regardless of the size of the log file.
+The time-based rotation will rotate the file at a specific time or regular time intervals, regardless of the size of the log file.
-The time based rotated files will look on disk like the example below.
+The time-based rotated files will look on disk like the example below.
 The actual time stamp used for the rotated files differs based on the rotation rule::